 - Could you volunteer from home, for example over the phone or online?

-- Could you volunteer in a separate space to other volunteers?
+- If the role can't be done remotely, could you volunteer in a separate space to other volunteers?

 - Are you able to socially distance from other people while volunteering?

 - Could you make sure you only volunteer with the same people each time?

 There are also precautions that all of us should be taking when we leave the house:

 - Wash your hands frequently with warm water and soap for at least 20 seconds.
 You could carry hand sanitiser with you for times when washing facilities aren’t available.

 - Avoid touching your face, eyes, and mouth when you are outside of your house.

 - Stay at least 2 metres away from people that you don’t live with.